Women's Cancer Facts: National

 - Get regular check-ups and cancer screening tests

-Breast cancer is the most common cancer that women may face in their lifetime (except for skin cancer).
+Breast cancer is the most common cancer in American women, except for skin cancers.
 It can occur at any age, but the risk goes up as you get older.
 Because of certain factors, some women may have a greater chance of having breast cancer than others.
-But every woman should know about breast cancer and what can be done about it.
+But every woman should know about breast cancer and what they can do to help lower their risk.

 What you can do

-Women ages 40 to 44 should have the choice to start annual breast cancer screening with mammograms if they wish to do so.
+Women ages 40 to 44 should have the choice to start yearly breast cancer screening with a mammogram (x-ray of the breast) if they wish to do so.

 Women age 45 to 54 should get mammograms every year.